elunna/hackem/README.md

 	- [ ] Check that other bats don't peck - they don't have beaks...
 	- [ ] Let Shadow Ogres appear in the main dungeon (or at least genennom)
 	- [ ] Moldy pudding: Enhance a bit, only has an engulfing organic attack.
 No damage.
-	- [ ] Remove all but one corrosion attack from shoggoths and giant shoggoths.
 	- [ ] Water hulks: Add vulnerability to shock (similar to other water-critters)
 	- [ ] Why do we have wights?
 Should they not be more powerful than barrow wights?
 	- [ ] Implement gypsy_chat